 Investigating PC deemed Gracie Spinks killer Michael Sellars “low risk”, inquest hears

+Police officer deemed Gracie Spinks' killer Michael Sellars “low risk”, inquest hears

 and live on Freeview channel 276